berkyaglioglu/Parallel-Graph-Isomorphism/README.md

 Execution time of the algorithm itself is given in detail in the graph below.
 Average edge number of vertices is 150 in all of these graphs and size of the graphs vary from 2k to 30k.
 Especially in big size of graphs, change in speed becomes more noticable and remarkable.
 ![Execution Time](images/speedup_final_big.jpg)
 The speedup graph of the algorithm is given below.
-The smooth decrease in exection time as the number of threads incresing shows that the algorithm is highly scalable.
+The smooth increase in the speedup as the number of threads incresing shows that the algorithm is highly scalable.
 ![speedup_final](images/speedups_big.png)

 Also we've compared our algorithm with the nauty algorithm (state-of-art) in bigger graphs.
 Since density of the graphs affect the speed of the algorithms we had created graphs with same size but different densities.
 Algorithms are tested on graphs of 10k 20k 30k nodes.
 Number of neighbours of a node (i.e. density) varies from 10 to 5k.
 When it comes to sparse graphs our algorithm runs faster than the nauty algorithm.
 Since nauty algorithm is more suitable for dense graphs, in dense graphs, timing result of our algorithm is not better than the nauty.
 ![times](images/times.jpeg)

+## Conclusion

+## Future Work